444th Air Expeditionary Wing: China Burma India Theater

 The 444th Bomb Group carried out the longest bombing mission of World War II.
 Staging out of their Indian bases they struck the Japanese naval base at Singapore blowing the door off the King George V floating drydock from 30,000 feet.
 This bombing accuracy contradicted reports of inaccuracy of B-29 bombing.
 The mission was nearly 4,100 miles round trip.
+(Note: The 444th set progressive records for long missions, starting with their mission to Yawata (3182 miles) and a mission to Palembang, Sumatra on 10 August 1944 (3603 miles).
+Pictorial History. p.
+88. The reference does not state whether these distances were measured in statute or nautical miles.)

 On 12 October 1944 the group reorganized.
 The 679th Bombardment Squadron and the four bombardment maintenance squadrons were inactivated and their personnel and equipment were transferred to the other squadrons of the group.
 As the new year started, Japanese advances forced withdrawal from the Chinese forward operating bases.
 Unable to continue attacks on Japan, the group continued attacking targets in Southeast Asia.